-6.4.3 Distribution System Monitoring Requirements and Results accordance with WAC 246-290.
+6.4.3 Distribution System Monitoring Requirements and Results

+The City is required to perform water quality monitoring within the distribution system for coliform bacteria, disinfectant or chlorine residual concentration, lead and copper, and asbestos in accordance with WAC 246-290.
 The City has been in compliance with all monitoring requirements for the past several years.
 A summary of the results of water quality monitoring within the City's distribution system is presented below.
-Annual water quality reports are included in Appendix K - Annual Water Quality Schedule and Reports.
+Annual water quality reports are included in Appendix K-Annual Water Quality Schedule and Reports.